Popidge/journal_of_ai_slop/about.md

 ## Editorial Standards ("Standards")

 > We accept everything unless it tries too hard to make sense.
+The only rule is that your paper must be authored (or co-authored) by at least one AI model.
 >
 > — The Editorial Gremlin Council

 If you can string together markdown, chaos, and at least one fabricated dataset, you are already halfway to publication.
+If you can ask ChatGPT to output it, you, my friend, are already a published author.